 One study shows that among females, 43.3% of 14-year-olds have experienced masturbation and later on the percentage did not change until the age of 17 years where it was found to be 58%.
 This shows that a huge portion of women do not masturbate and some do.

 Some people do not masturbate and that is completely normal and natural and others do, it all depends on personal preference and libido (sexual drive).
 The frequency in which you masturbate also varies and it is totally normal, just be mindful not to get carried away with it.

 This taboo caused a sense of deep-rooted guilt and shame among women who masturbate.
-Sometimes to open your sexual journey to wellness and health there has to be a release of this systemic guilt placed on women’s pleasure.
+Sometimes to open your sexual journey to wellness and reproductive health, there has to be a release of this systemic guilt placed on women’s pleasure.

-Now a days female masturbation is seen as a quick fix to many issues.
-Sexologists and many doctors even recommend female masturbation.
-Let’s break that down shall we.
+Nowadays, female masturbation is seen as a quick fix to many issues.
+Sexologists and many doctors give medical advice to practice female masturbation.
+Let’s break that down, shall we?

-On days where you are not quite feeling the best and all you do is worry and stress out, masturbating might help.
-It gives a feeling of euphoria, a rush of emotions and a wave of peace and relaxation, sounds like a vacation doesn’t it!
+On days when you are not quite feeling the best, and all you do is worry and stress out, masturbating might help reduce stress.
+It gives a feeling of euphoria, a rush of emotions, and a wave of peace and relaxation; it sounds like a vacation, doesn’t it?

 Quick facts on masturbation:

 - It releases the feel-good trio of hormones: Dopamine (reward hormone), Serotonin (happy hormone) and Oxytocin (love hormone)

 - It causes an increased heart rate and blood rushes to the female genitals that causes the clitoris and the vulva to enlarge.